Upright Row: Muscles Worked and How To Do

 6. Kettlebell Upright Row

-The Kettlebell upright row is a variation of the dumbbell shoulder upright row, and It allows more movement in your wrists and arms and is less likely to force any internal rotation of your shoulder.
+The Kettlebell upright row allows more movement in your wrists and arms and is less likely to force any internal shoulder rotation.

 Again, opt for a kettlebell in a bit less than half the weight of a barbell you were working with.